 Structures & People

-University Assessment Council Charge
+University Accreditation and Assessment Council Charge

-- Nomination of faculty candidates for appointment to the University Assessment Council is the responsibility of the Committee on Committees and Nominations.
+- Nomination of faculty candidates for appointment to the University Accreditation and Assessment Council is the responsibility of the Committee on Committees and Nominations.
 Appointments are made annually by the Provost.
 Faculty members serve three-year staggered terms to ensure continuity.

 - Promotes and supports the institution-wide assessment activities related to the assessment of student learning outcomes, particularly in the context of the seven-year academic program review cycle.